Skip to main content

 The connections and divide between human and animal skin are also key to our understanding of how skin was characterised, leading to broader questions of what separated men and women from beasts.

-The project explores
+The project explored

 1. The changing notions of human and animal skin in Europe between 1450 and 1700 through textual, material, and visual evidence;